JanEricNitschke/generic-lang/README.md

 ## Building

-The interpeter can be build like this:
+The interpreter can be build like this:
 ```bash
 cargo build --release
 ```